dcunited001/dcunited001.github.io/_posts/2016-05-24-im-not-religious-im-spiritual-God-is-NOT-dead.md

 said, to those with a strict religious background, some of these arguments could be offensive, though I aim to defend religion and myth.

-Yes, often cracks and faults in these stories and traditions can can be found.
+Cracks and faults in these stories and traditions can be found.
 Yet far more important, especially for our ancient ancestors striving to survive, myth encoded information vital to that struggle.
 Even today, myth, whether it is religious or not, encodes vital lessons in these fables.
 Whether or not you take them to be fact, there is value and to totally disregard it on the basis of factuality is lunacy.
 It's a bad argument to make with religion, since to be most effective it needs to be taken as truth, especially by those who are too young to understand these concepts.

 ### Our Irreplaceable Golden Dies